kendoo-solutions/amazon-sagemaker-workshop/README.md

 1. In your notebook instance, click the **New** button on the right and select **Folder**.
 2. Click the checkbox next to your new folder, click the **Rename** button above in the menu bar, and give the folder a name such as 'tensorflow-distributed'.
 3. Click the folder to enter it.
-4. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select the file 'TensorFlow_Distributed_MNIST.ipynb' from the folder on your computer where you downloaded this GitHub repository.
+4. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select all files in 'Modules/3 -  Distributed Training with TensorFlow Notebook/TensorFlow_Distributed_MNIST.ipynb' from the folder on your computer where you downloaded this GitHub repository.
 Then click the blue **Upload** button that appears in the notebook next to the file name.
+**Do the same with mnist.py and utils.py**
 5. You are now ready to begin the notebook:  click the notebook's file name to open it, then follow the directions in the notebook.

 <p><strong>NOTE:  training the model for this example typically takes about 8 minutes.</strong></p>